 For our adult sailing lessons, Quest Howth now provides an online booking system for their Try Sailing Lessons, Learn to Sail Courses & Powerboat training courses.
 There has been very successful uptake this year with close to 300 adults of all ages and levels getting out on the water and participating in our courses.
 Many of these people have used their new skills and experience from their sailing courses through our Taste of Racing programme which introduces them to Club Racing on Tuesday and Wednesday evenings.
 Through this many have discovered their passion and have joined club member boats as crew and now enjoy sailing all year round!
 Others choose the option of repeat ‘pay and play’ sessions as their busier lifestyle doesn’t allow room for a greater commitment.

-On the Corporate side we have been very popular with the tech companies (amongst others) and some of them have set up their own ‘sailing clubs’ and used Quest Howth and Howth Yacht Club as their partner.
+On the Corporate side we have been very popular with Pilots, Tech Ccompanies) and lots of other new start ups as well as older more established companies.
+Every single participant took delight in their experience and promises to come back again for more in 2020.
+Some of them have set up their own ‘sailing clubs’ and used Quest Howth and Howth Yacht Club as their partner.
 We love welcoming these groups many of whom are stationed in Ireland for a short term and have lots of sailing experience from their home countries such as Greece, Italy, Turkey, France & Spain.
 The groups go for a sail and then come in after for some Après Sailing Fun and Refreshments.
 They can tailor their post sailing experience from cocktails on the deck to fine dining or BBQs in the Club.
 We also host off-site meetings for corporate groups.
 We have a range of different size rooms to host their meetings in and we offer full day service from breakfast through to dinner and in the summer, BBQs.
 Many of the groups select activities they would like to do while they are on-site and they go out sailing or sometimes they go out on e-bike tours or hikes with Shane’s Howth Adventures which are located within the club grounds.
-W
+Our latest Corporate outing was a Quest Howth Fishing Trip and our guests had the best experience ever with our local fishermen joining in and sharing their fishing skills and special tricks.